KQM-git/TCL/evidence/characters/electro/fischl.md

 Fischl \(with no 4 set\) proccing overload both while present and not present

-Overload does 1476 damage regardless of whether fischl is on field or not
+Overload does 1476 damage regardless of whether Fischl is on field or not

-Evidence \(for fischl on field\)
+Evidence \(for Fischl on field\)

-Evidence \(for fischl not on field\)
+Evidence \(for Fischl not on field\)

 **Significance**